April 11th – 18th 2026

 17.3 Each day’s scored racing will be combined to count for that day’s class awards.

-(b) When five (5) or more races have been completed, a boat’s series score is the total of her race scores excluding her worst score.
+17.4 (a) When fewer than five (5) races have been completed, a boat’s series score is the total of her race scores. (b) When five (5) or more races have been completed, a boat’s series score is the total of her race scores excluding her worst score.

 18. RACE RESULTS